 In the 1800s, tribal nations and the United Stated entered into many treaties.
 A treaty is an agreement between two independent nations and is upheld by the U.S. Constitution.
 A nation is a group a people living under their own independent government.
-The United States and a tribe are two independent nations, just like the United States and Canada are two independent nations.
+The United States and a tribe are two independent or sovereign nations, just like the United States and Canada are two independent nations.
 A tribal government runs independently from the United States government.

 Treaties between the United States and Tribal Nations